matpaul/redux-timer-middleware/README.md

 ```

 #### Start Timer
-You need dispatch action START_TIMER and provide in payload:
+You need to dispatch action START_TIMER and provide in payload:
-- actionName (required) - action that will be dispatch each timer tick
+- actionName (required) - action that will be dispatched each timer tick
 - timerName (required) - timer name (need for stop feature)
 - timerInterval - interval in ms (default 1000)
-- timerPeriod - tick times after timer ended, when timer end action name with _END will dispatched
+- timerPeriod - tick count after which timer ends, when timer ends - action name with _END will be dispatched

-#### Stop Timer or stop multiple timers
+#### Stop Timer or Stop multiple timers
-You need dispatch action STOP_TIMER and provide in payload:
+You need to dispatch action STOP_TIMER and provide in payload:
 - timerName (required) - timer name that we stop
 or
-- timerNames [] - timers name in array if we need stop multiple timers
+- timerNames [] - timers' names in array if we need to stop multiple timers

 ### Examples
 Infinite timer: